 While firewalls provide a valuable line of defense against intruders, they can also wipe out legitimate traffic, so it might be necessary to disable your firewall to get the most out of Windscribe.

-As we mentioned earlier, firewalls are often the prime suspect when Windscribe starts dropping.
-But even after disabling your firewall, connection issues can persist.
-So what gives?
-It’s likely that other conflicts are causing the problem.
+Even after disabling your firewall, connection issues can persist.
+In this case, it’s possible that other conflicts are causing the problem.

 For instance, some customers have reported severe conflicts with network products developed by the Killer brand – specifically the brand’s ethernet controller.
-In these cases, reinstalling Killer’s drivers often had the required effect.
+In these cases, reinstalling Killer drivers often had the required effect.

 In other cases, users report conflicts with web browsers like Firefox.
 Windscribe has a popular browser extension, and this usually works seamlessly with Mozilla’s browser, but sometimes it can become unavailable or dysfunctional.

-Here, it might be worth disabling the uBlock add-on which works with Windscribe.
+Here, it might be worth disabling the uBlock add-on that works with Windscribe.
 If this doesn’t work, try refreshing your Firefox installation.
 That can often flush out whatever conflicts were at issue.